mui/material-ui/CONTRIBUTING.md

 ## License

-By contributing your code to the mui-org/material-ui GitHub repository, you agree to license your contribution under the MIT license.
+By contributing your code to the mui-org/material-ui GitHub repository, you agree to license your contribution under the MIT license.For further details visit [here.](https://material-ui.com/store/license/)